 FAQ

-Who is really behind Guard Support?
+Who is behind Guard Support?

 What is its connection— formerly and informally — to the National Guard?